yuroyami/syncplay-mobile/README.md

 - [x] Support for custom/private servers (as of 0.8.0)
 - [x] Night Mode (as of 0.9.0)
 - [x] Solo Mode (Offline video player) (as of 0.9.0)
+- [ ] Deployment to Google Play Store
 - [ ] URL Support
 - [ ] Fix TLS/SSL Secure Connection
 - [ ] Self-Updater